ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/operations/patching/json-patch-syntax.markdown

 is sent to the server, that performs the requested changes with no further involvement of the client.

+All JSON objects are included in a single ASP `JsonPatchDocument`.

 JSON patches include no RQL or c# code.
-They may be preferred by users in spite of the limited set of operations they offer, when, for example, the client that applies them maintains a common communications interface with multiple systems, of which RavenDB is one.
+They may be preferred by users in spite of the limited set of operations they offer, when, for example -

+* The client that applies the patches communicates with multiple databases (one of them being RavenDB) and prefers to broadcast the same patching syntax to them all.
+* Implementing automated processes may also be easier with JSON patches than using RQL and c# code.

 {PANEL/}